-Excess Charge means an amount charged by a provider/facility that is in excess of the Reasonable and Allowable Amount.
+Excess Charge means an amount charged by a provider/facility that is in excess of the usual and customary charge.

 Facility means a hospital, hospice facility, skilled nursing facility, or mental health or substance abuse residential facility.

 Final Internal Adverse Benefit Determination means the Plan's adverse benefit determination made after considering an appeal of a denial of a claim.